Ontario Fall Prevention Collaborative

 - Explore standardization of interventions as well as fall prevention screening and assessment tools

-- Inform and influence policy by producing and disseminating position papers
+- Inform and influence policy and its implementation by producing and disseminating position papers

 The Ontario Fall Prevention Collaborative presented a webinar, Working together to put Fall Prevention on the Health System Agenda highlighting the recommendations presented in the position paper and seeking input on next steps from the webinar participants.
 Review the recording and download the slides.